jacobdmontgomery/copyAcrossDataLayers/README.md

-# example-community-template
+# Copy Across Data Layers

-The example-community-template project is an example of a Google Tag Manager [Community Template Gallery template repository](https://support.google.com/tagmanager/answer/9454109) repository that can be used as a template to generate new community template repositories.
+This template can be used to copy events from one dataLayer to another, triggered on the event of your choice.

-To submit your own template, see the [detailed instructions on how to submit templates to the Community Template Gallery](https://developers.google.com/tag-manager/templates/gallery).
+Example use cases would be when your CMP or other ad tech partners push events to the default dataLayer but you are using a different one.